anshulsanan/smart_wear/README.md

 #### Step 2:
 Go to [Raspberry Operating System](https://www.raspberrypi.org/downloads/).
-You can either download NOOBS or RASPBIAN.
-Click your download of choice and wait for the download to complete.
+You can either download NOOBS or RASPBIAN.Click your download of choice and wait for the download to complete.I will assume that RASPBIAN is downloaded.

 #### Step 3:
 Download [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) and install it on your computer.